macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db1.rst.txt

 .. literalinclude:: ../python_code_examples/flask/databases/test_local_sqlite_db.py
    :linenos:
+   :emphasize-lines: 16
    :caption:

 The script above assumes that a SQLite database file (see filename on line 14) is in the same directory as the ``.py`` file.
 The script will work with any SQLite database file.

+Note that line 16 is the key to the connection — it contains the **database connection string,** which will be *different* depending on which SQL database system you are connecting to.
+The SQLite connection string is simpler than the others, so be sure to read on if you're using MySQL, PostgreSQL, or another system.

 Run the script above: ::